Nicky Gile Wears A Scarf As A Bikini Top For Steamy New Instagram Snap

-Nicky Gile took to her Instagram page to share a new snapshot that captured her flaunting her fit physique in a flirty top and thong bikini.
+Nicky Gile took to her Instagram page to share a new snapshot that captured her flaunting her fit physique in a flirty top and thong bikini bottom.
 The American model published the steamy snap on Wednesday, February 10.

-In the photo, Nicky was photographed posing on a balcony, dressed in her scanty swimwear.
-She posed by standing sideways with her thighs parted.
+In the photo, Nicky was posing on a balcony, dressed in her scanty swimwear.
+She stood sideways to the camera.
 The babe placed her right arm on the railing, and she touched her hair with her other hand.
 Instead of facing the camera, she gazed into the distance with a smile on her face.
 The bright sunshine hit her body, making her sun-kissed skin glow.

 Tall buildings, palm trees, other plants, and a glimpse of the swimming pool were all seen in the background.
 According to the geotag, she was in Miami Beach, Florida.
-Avid followers of the influencer know that she adored visiting the city for work and leisure.
+Avid followers of the influencer know that she adores visiting the city for work and leisure.

-Nicky wore a scarf as a bikini top.
-It had a blue and white base with prints in various colors.
-The thickness and the opaque color of the material covered her buxom curves from exposure.
-The way she sported the piece left plenty of skin exposed along her toned midsection.
-Her flat stomach and abs were on display.
-A tiny glimpse of her cleavage, as well as her underboob, were seen from the neckline.

 The hottie let her killer curves do all the talking as she ditched the accessories.
 She wore her hair in a center part and braided some small sections along the front.
 She let the long strands fall over her shoulders, with the ends reaching her waist.

-In the caption, Nicky wrote something about what she saw.
+In the caption, Nicky wrote that she liked what she saw.
 She tagged several Instagram pages in the picture.

 As of this writing, the latest upload has managed to accrue more than 29,900 likes and upward of 630 comments.
 Many of her online supporters took to the comments section with various messages, mostly compliments and praise.
 Users of the social media platform mentioned how beautiful she looked, while other followers raved over her enviable figure.